 The Cambridge University Institute for Automated Language Teaching and Assessment (ALTA) is a virtual institute which brings together teams from computing, engineering, linguistics and language assessment to investigate new ways of using technology to enhance language learning and to develop cutting-edge approaches to assessment which will benefit learners and teachers worldwide.
 It forms part of Cambridge University’s interdisciplinary Language Sciences Initiative.

-Cambridge English already has extensive experience in using technology to support language learning, including the multi-million word Cambridge Learner Corpus which is a uniquely extensive database of learners' English which is used to enhance Cambridge English exams and learning materials.
+Cambridge Assessment English already has extensive experience in using technology to support language learning, including the multi-million word Cambridge Learner Corpus which is a uniquely extensive database of learners' English which is used to enhance ,Cambridge Assessment English exams and learning materials.
 Huge advances in areas like speech recognition and machine learning mean that computers can now complement the work of human assessors, giving surprisingly accurate evaluations of language and helping to diagnose areas for improvement.
-A lot of ground-breaking work is being done within Cambridge University, and the new Institute will bring this together, adding a new dimension to language learning.
+A lot of ground-breaking work is being done within Cambridge University, and the Institute brings this together, adding a new dimension to language learning.

 Contact us for further information about ALTA.
 Potential applicants may contact the director or one of the other investigators for further information.